rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

 - gateway is the IP address of the subnet router
 - a|b specifies the controller whose network parameters you are setting

-!!! info

-    Run the command for controller module A first, and then for controller module B.
+!!! example "Run the command for controller module A first, and then for controller module B"

-    Example:
     ```shell
     set network-parameters ip 192.168.0.10 netmask 255.255.255.0 gateway 192.168.0.1 controller a
     set network-parameters ip 192.168.0.11 netmask 255.255.255.0 gateway 192.168.0.1 controller b